Andre601/AdvancedServerList/docs/getting-started/index.md

 - Disabling/Enabling caching of players.
 - Disabling/Enabling checking for updates.
 - Disabling/Enabling debug mode.
+- Setting how long favicons should be cached for.
 - The config version used for migration.
 Don't touch this, or it may reset your config.

 Similar to the default.yml is this file containing comments to try and explain the settings in questions.